billzajac/tensorgroup-hugo/content/about-us.md

 Tensor Group can help you:

+* Maintain a pragmatic focus on innovation and emerging technology, such as
+  * AR/XR
+  * IoT
+  * Prototyping
+  * Cloud
 * Define and build your technology needs in the Cloud
-* Maintain a pragmatic focus on innovation and emerging technology, such as:
-  * Machine Learning
-  * Cloud
-* Achieve a higher state of personal Well-Being
+* Achieve a higher state of personal well-being